 Check that the description of assessment methods contains enough detail for different EPAOs to develop and deliver comparable assessment in different places and times

-The organisation delivering the assessment and of the individual assessors making assessment decisions must ensure independence.
+The organisation delivering the assessment and the individual assessors making assessment decisions must ensure independence.
 For integrated degree apprenticeships the organisation does not have to be independent but the individual assessor must be.

 Check that the EPA plan clearly sets out how independence will be ensured for both the organisation and individual assessors